GraphBLAS/SuiteSparseSessions/Session8/README.md

 ### Work Space Management [00:10:00]
 [![00:10:00](https://img.youtube.com/vi/-taSMF1om0Y/default.jpg)](https://www.youtube.com/watch?v=-taSMF1om0Y&t=600s)
-"I have this little strangely misspelled thing called `work_space`.
+"I have this little strangely misspelled thing called `werkspace`.
 It's a statically declared array of bytes on the stack used for small things that would otherwise require malloc."

 Purpose:
 - Avoid `alloca()` (not portable, especially on Windows)